madzak/python-json-logger/README.markdown

 Json outputs are provided by the JsonFormatter logging formatter.
 You can add the customer formatter like below:

+**Please note: version 0.1.0 has changed the import structure, please update to the following example for proper importing**

 ```python
     import logging
     from pythonjsonlogger import jsonlogger